 - Private generosity.
 A private donor has provided hundreds of school bags, stationery items and drink bottles to the children that need them the most.

 - Thanks Hutt City Council!
 Council provides more than 700 Magic Cards for children up to Year 9.
 Each Magic Card gives free entry to Council pools, free internet, issues and printing at HCC libraries.

 - TAKA Wifi.
 Our current major focus is to ensure that all kids in the north eastern suburbs have access to digital devices and community WIFI to enhance their learning and achievement.
 The Rata Street School scheme will be evaluated in 2019, with further roll-out to other schools in the north east suburbs planned subject to school and community readiness.

 - Ride for Bikes.
 Ride Holidays’s Karl Woolcott (pictured) Cycling has been very good for RIDE Holidays which is why we’ve agreed to match any donation you make.
-OUr target for 2018 was originally 25 bikes for one school.
+Our target for 2018 was originally 25 bikes for one school.
 We actually achieved 50 bikes for two schools.
 Taita Central and Randwick School.
 Our new goal is to supply bikes to two new schools each year.
-As of March 2019 we’ve just rolled out our theird school – Naenae Primary.
-See https://www.rideholidays.co.nz/Site/cycle-tours/festival-of-cycling/
+As of March 2019 we’ve just rolled out our third school – Naenae Primary.
+See https:kids/https://www.rideholidays.co.nz/Site/cycle-tours/festival-of-cycling/

 - Symphony in the Hutt 2019.
 TAKA Trust has decided to make this an annual event following the overwhelming enthusiasm from tamariki, whanau and the wider community after the 2018 concert.
 We are very grateful to Orchestra Wellington for offering to return in 2019, along with our amazing talented Annie Crummer as our lead singer.
 TAKA Trust is currently looking for sponsors for the 2020 event – if you are interested please contact us.